Microstructural Insights into Fast Ion Transport in Solid Electrolytes via Multiscale Modeling: Results

 We investigate diffusion in GBs using MD simulations of equilibrated bicrystal models, capturing Li-ion disorder and correlations, multiple diffusion pathways, GB-induced lattice distortions, and anion-sublattice vibrations.
-GB diffusivity and energetics follow a similar trend: The $\Sigma3$ GB at \SI{109}{\degree} has the lowest diffusivity, while others reach \SIrange{3e-6}{7e-6}{cm^2.s^{-1}} (Fig.~\ref{fig:single}b).
-At \SI{600}{\kelvin}, GB diffusivity is about threefold higher than in the bulk and slightly anisotropic, with faster Li-ion transport within the GB plane (Extended Data Fig.~\ref{fig:singlegb}).
-Li-ion trajectories at \SI{300}{\kelvin} (Fig.~\ref{fig:single}d) reveal that GB-induced lattice modifications create new low-barrier pathways, promoting inter-cage Li-ion hopping.
+GB diffusivity and energetics follow a similar trend: The $\Sigma3$ GB at \SI{109}{\degree} has the lowest diffusivity, while others reach \SIrange{3e-6}{7e-6}{cm^2.s^{-1}} (Fig.~\ref{fig:single}\textbf{b}).
+At \SI{600}{\kelvin}, GB diffusivity is about threefold higher than in the bulk and slightly anisotropic, with faster Li-ion transport within the GB plane (Suppl.~Fig.~16).
+Li-ion trajectories at \SI{300}{\kelvin} (Fig.~\ref{fig:single}\textbf{d}) reveal that GB-induced lattice modifications create new low-barrier pathways, promoting inter-cage Li-ion hopping.
 Excess entropy (see Methods) quantifies the increased structural disorder at GBs arising from the anion sublattice and mobile Li ions.
 Subnanometer voids form at some GBs but have little effect on GB diffusivity.

 Each bicrystal represents a single GB configuration, providing a simplified model without triple junctions.
 To probe general configurations, we construct two-grain polycrystals embedded with random GB networks, serving as surrogate GB models (see Methods).
-Their averaged energetics and Li-ion diffusivities fall within the range of single-type GBs (histograms in Figs.~\ref{fig:single}a and \ref{fig:single}b).
-Columnar and polycrystalline models show comparable Li-ion diffusivity (Extended Data Fig.~\ref{fig:colvspol}).
+Their averaged energetics and Li-ion diffusivities fall within the range of single-type GBs (histograms in Figs.~\ref{fig:single}\textbf{a} and \ref{fig:single}\textbf{b}).
+Columnar and polycrystalline models show comparable Li-ion diffusivity (Suppl.~Fig.~17).
 These results indicate that triple junctions have a minor effect in polycrystalline Li$_6$PS$_5$Cl.

-\section{GBs in argyrodites with anion disorder and substitution}
+\subsection{GBs in argyrodites with anion disorder and substitution}

 Our analysis has so far focused on anion-ordered Li$_6$PS$_5$Cl.
-In argyrodite solid electrolytes, anion chemistry---particularly disorder and substitution (Fig.~\ref{fig:structure}b)---critically influences Li-ion transport.
+In argyrodite solid electrolytes, anion chemistry---particularly disorder and substitution (Fig.~\ref{fig:structure}\textbf{b})---critically influences Li-ion transport.
 In the bulk lattice, site exchange between S$^{2-}$ and $X^-$ markedly promotes inter-cage Li$^+$ diffusion~\cite{Jeon_Ho_Cha_Chul_Jung_2024,Morgan_2021}.
-Still, it remains unclear how GBs are coupled with anion chemistry to influence Li$^+$ transport.
+Still, it remains unclear how GBs are coupled with anion chemistry and how this coupling influences Li$^+$ transport.